SystemsApproach/security/intro.rst

   B. Schneier.
 Beyond Fear: Thinking Sensibly About Security in an
      Uncertain World.
 Copernicus Books, 2003.

+Finally, it is important to recognize that trust and threats are two sides of the same coin.
+A threat is a potential failure scenario that you design your system to avoid, and trust is an assumption you make about how external actors and internal components you build upon will behave.
+For example, if you plan to transmit messages over Wi-Fi on an open campus, you would likely identify an eavesdropper that can intercept messages as a threat (and adopt some of the methods discussed in this book as a countermeasure).
+But if you are planning to transmit messages over a fiber link between two machines in a locked datacenter, you might trust that channel is secure, and so take no additional steps.
+Every system makes trust assumptions.
+The key is to be as explicit as possible about those assumptions, because they may change over time.

 1.3 Threats to Network Security